andrewcccc/andrewcccc.github.io/projects.md

 </table>

-**Results**
-The results indicate that the AIrway app was easily understandable to individuals with nine years of formal education.
-The app received a high uMARS overall mean score (3.6 out of 5.0) and an IQVIA overall median score (8 out of 11).
+**Results:** The results indicate that the AIrway app was easily understandable to individuals with nine years of formal education.
+The app received a high uMARS overall mean score of 3.6 out of 5.0 and an IQVIA overall median score of 8 out of 11.
 These scores align with similar mHealth apps in the literature (MARS: 3.0-4.2 and IQVIA: 6-10).
-The open-ended feedback suggested incorporating more graphical icons for better user interface display and improving the input field for the password reset function.
+Open-ended feedback suggested incorporating more graphical icons for better user interface display and improving the input field for the password reset function.

 <table>
   <tr>